 Our academic certificate offerings include two graduate certificates in Public Health and Rural Health, and an undergraduate Community Health Worker certificate.
-Both of these certificate programs have reduced credits for focused training and can be completed online.
+Both of these certificate programs have reduced credits for focused training and can be completed in-person or online.